 Taking Action on Copyright Infringement

-However, financial compensation may not be awarded if the infringer had no reason to believe that the work was copyright-hence the importance of affixing a copyright notice on the copyright work to pre-empt this defence .
-You may also ask the Court to order delivery upon infringing copies or articles used for making copies.
+Financial compensation might not be awarded if the infringer had no reason to believe the work was copyright, so, to prevent that defence, you should fix a copyright notice (©, year of publication and your or your company's name) on the copyright work.
+You can also ask the court to order delivery up of infringing copies or articles used for making copies.

-If you fear that vital evidence which may assist you in infringement proceedings might be destroyed or if the defendant's assets might be spirited away in order to avoid their use towards the payment of your damages early legal advice should be taken as no special remedies may be available.
+If vital evidence which might assist you in infringement proceedings might be destroyed or if the infringer might spirited away assets so they are not used to pay your damages, you should take early legal advice.